Home Staging: Before and Afters

 Did you know that we offer light staging to our seller clients for a small fee?
 If this sounds interesting to you, contact us.
 We’re happy to meet with you at your property to give you guidance on what may work for your home.

 Light staging may not work for every client or every home.
 But it does look great in the majority of Tucson homes, townhomes, and condos.
 Be sure to scroll down to see some photos of some of our light staging examples.
-And if full staging works better for you, we’ll refer you to a staging company so they can give you a cost estimate tailored to your needs.

 Why is staging a home better than an empty, vacant home?